 The former teen idol from the 70’s has had his troubles over time, and his manager had reportedly said that he had recently completed a treatment program.
 Hopefully this time a longer-term program will prove to be more successful for Cassidy.

-Some states have much more harsh DUI laws, such as Florida that has a mandatory 10 year drivers license revocation for three convictions in 10 years.
-In California, there are different penalities for either taking or not taking the blood alcohol content test, as well as for subsequent offenses.
-Cassidy reportedly had a blood alcohol level of .19, which is more than twice the legal limit.
+Some states have much more harsh DUI laws, such as Florida that have a mandatory 10-year drivers license revocation for three convictions in 10 years.
+In California, there are different penalties for either taking or not taking the blood alcohol content test, as well as for subsequent offenses.
+Cassidy reportedly had a blood-alcohol level of .19, which is more than twice the legal limit.

 His manager’s statements to CNN following the arrest indicated that Cassidy was stressed after having to appear in a different court case.
 This defense isn’t an excuse, as everyone deals with stressful situations, and it shouldn’t be used as a reason for endangering lives.